Carreau/jupytercon/jupytercon.md

 Even if the execution comes from one of these it might not be the only one listening.
-Hence we do not make assumptions about the frontend and send all the mimetyes.
+Hence we do not make assumptions about the frontend and send all the mimetypes.

-This allow the frontend to decide, and in particular to store all information for a posteriori re rendering.
+This allows the frontend to decide, and in particular to store all information for a posteriori rerendering.

 So far we have not introduced any language specificity in our description.
-Our kernel, which is a dispatching process is responsible from creating these mimebundle.
+Our kernel, which is a dispatching process is responsible fore creating these mimebundles.
 The mechanism by which this is done may not be part of the underlying language.

 -->